Luxurious: Composition

-"Luxurious" is an R&B ballad, whose instrumentation consists of keyboards and synthesizers.
+"Luxurious" is a pop and R&B ballad, whose instrumentation consists of keyboards and synthesizers.
 It is written in common time in the key of A minor.
 The song uses a descending i-vii-VI-V chord progression.
 The lyrics of the song include descriptions of wealth and riches, what one reviewer called "a world of Egyptian cotton, cashmere, tuberoses, and, of course, diamonds".
 Stefani stated that "[the] song really is more about a love relationship.
 If you really listen to the lyrics, it has nothing to do with money or luxury.
 It has to do with love, being rich in love.
 I just wanted to think of a clever way to express how you have to work really hard for the rewards of that."
 The single version of the song contains an additional verse from rapper Slim Thug for release to urban radio and clubs.
 The release of two further remixes, produced by Shalom "J.Storm" Miller and featuring additional verses from rapper Missy Elliott, was shelved.

 The song begins with Stefani's then-husband Gavin Rossdale speaking in French and then leads into the first verse.
 The lyrics describe Stefani talking about "flying first class" and "livin' like a queen".
 She talks about being luxuriously in love and calls her lover Limousine and Treasure Chest.
 She talks about the increasing passion between her and her partner, and says, "Our passion it just multiplies" and "got in the fifth gear, baby".
 In the chorus she tells that love is getting expensive and she and her partner have to work hard night and day to be rich in love, and after working hard, when they lay back together, they get the payback.
 After the second verse, the song gets slower and Stefani repeats "Cha-ching, cha-ching" four times alternated with lines talking about getting "hooked up with the love" and "hydroponic love".
 The song ends with Rossdale speaking more lines in French.